-Embassy of Switzerland in Netherlands
+Embassy of Switzerland in the Netherlands

-In-person visits: Due to the Coronavirus, we ask that you make an appointment for any kind of request, and that you do not arrive without such an appointment.
+Due to the Coronavirus, we ask that you make an appointment for any kind of request, and that you do not arrive without such an appointment.

 Please note that non-urgent consular business may not be prioritized and may have to be postponed to a later date (this applies to visa issues, civil rights applications, civil status matters, etc.).